AlexSpandex/Project-P/README.md

 - **Magic Mushroom is now pops in 🍄**
   - The appearance of the magic mushroom adds an element of surprise and progression to the game.

+- **Star Powerup is working now ⭐️**
+  - The star powerup provides players with a unique ability, adding an interesting decision to the gameplay.

+- **Mario Changes Colors with Star power ⭐️**
+  - Visual feedback is provided as Mario changes colors when under the effect of the star powerup.

 This document includes Scripts/Components, GameObjects, Scenes 📝